tommyettinger/textratypist/README.md

 There is at least one release in the [Releases](https://github.com/tommyettinger/textratypist/releases) section of this repo, but you're still encouraged to use Gradle to handle this library and its dependencies.

+## Why doesn't something work?

+Some parts of TextraTypist act differently from their counterparts in scene2d.ui and Rafa Skoberg's typing-label.

+A main issue is that `Font` and `BitmapFont` have some core disagreements about how to parse a `.fnt` file, and the results of creating a `Font` with `new Font("MyFont.fnt")` can be different from `new Font(new BitmapFont(Gdx.files.internal("MyFont.fnt")))`. `BitmapFont` reads in padding information ([and does so incorrectly according to the BMFont spec](https://github.com/libgdx/libgdx/pull/4297)), where `Font` ignores padding information entirely.
+Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently).

+If you load text from a file and display it, you can sometimes get different results from creating that text in code, or loading it on a different machine.
+This should only happen if the file actually is different -- that is, the files' line endings use `\r\n` when checked out with Git on a Windows machine, or `\n` on MacOS or Linux machines.
+TextraTypist uses `\r` to mark some kinds of "soft" line breaks that can be re-wrapped, and `\n` for "hard" line breaks that must always create a new line.
+Having `\r\n` present generally shows up as two lines for every line break.
+A simple solution that works for many projects is to include a `.gitattributes` file in your project root, [like the one here](.gitattributes).
+This can be used to force all text files or all text files with a certain file extension to use `LF` mode, where only a single `\n` is used for line breaks.
+It's still recommended to keep `.bat` files using `CRLF` mode, with `\r\n` used, for compatibility.
+Using `.gitattributes` from the start is a good idea, and should keep files exactly the same on all current OSes.
+Older Windows programs (like Notepad from Windows 7) aren't able to read `\n` line endings, but the versions distributed with recent Windows can use `\n` easily, as can almost all code-oriented text editors.

 ## License

 This is based very closely on [typing-label](https://github.com/rafaskb/typing-label), by Rafa Skoberg.